19 March 2020 | Pricing strategy, Revenue management, Rate parity, Distribution

 For those of you who are completely new to the rate shopping game, it’s worth going over what a rate shopper is so that you understand what you’re looking for.

 A rate shopper is an analysis tool used by hotels to automate their rate comparison process, helping hoteliers make easier and quicker pricing decisions.
 True to its name, it shops rates, but the depth of the data is what makes it useful.
 It will allow you to shop rates in real-time, for you and your competitive set, across all relevant distribution channels.
+And, with the rise of alternative lodging, it's important that your rate shopper provides you with a holistic view of your market.

 Modern rate shoppers will also allow you to compare rates by room type, and forecast demand so that you can use this data to shape the elements of your pricing strategies.